amboltio/DM-i-AI-2024/traffic-simulation/README.md

 Thus, your API service needs to provide a response within 1 second but there is no reason to chase single-digit millisecond response times; we only update the state of the traffic lights every second.

 ### Intersection legs
-Each intersection has tree to four legs where vehiches approach and leave the intersection.
+Each intersection has 3 to 4 legs where vehicles approach and leave the intersection.
 Each leg may have one or more lanes.
 Each of these lanes is controlled by a traffic light - and it is up to you(r algorithm) to control the traffic light.

-Intersection with designated legs:
+Intersection with designated legs (Figure 2):
 <p align="center">
   <img src="../images/intersection-with-legs.png" width=650>
 </p>

 A lane allows for a vehicle to cross the intersection in a certain manner.
 You may experience the following lane types in this use case:

-- **Main**: Allows for traffic to go straight at the lane.
-If there are no designated turning lanes, also allows for turning.
-- **RightTurn**: Allows for traffic to turn right at the lane
+- **Right**: Allows for traffic to only turn right at the lane.
-- **LeftTurn**: Allows for traffic turn turn left at the lane
+- **Left**: Allows for traffic to only turn left at the lane.
+- **Main**: Allows for traffic to go in any desired direction, which isn't designated in other lanes in said leg or don't have a turn-lane before the intersection.

-In the models that you will recieve, no intersection can have more than five legs.
+In the models that you will receive, no intersection can have more than five legs.

-#### Examples
+#### Examples as seen in Figure 2

-*Lanes for Leg A2*
+**Lanes for Leg B2**

-- Left: Allows for left turns only
-- Left: Allows for left turns only
+- **3 x Left**: Allows for left turns only
-- Main: Allows for straight and right-turning traffic
+- **2 x Main**: Allows for straight traffic only (*Left-turn is designated in another lane, and right-turn lane occurs before the intersection*)

-Total number of lanes for leg A2: 3
+Total number of lanes for leg B2: 5

-*Lanes for Leg A1*
+**Lanes for Leg A1**

-- Main: Allows for straight and left-turning traffic
+- **1 x Left**: Allows for left turns only
+- **2 x Main**: Allows for straight traffic only (*Left-turn is designated in another lane, and right-turn lane occurs before the intersection, which isn't showed on the image*)

+Total number of lanes for leg A1: 3

+**Lanes for Leg X3 (not in Figure 2)**
-- Right: Allows for right turns only
+- **1 x Right**: Allows for right turns only
+- **1 x Main**: Allows for traffic straight and left (*Right-turn is designated in another lane, and left-turn isn't designated in this leg*)

-Total number of lanes for leg A1: 2
+Total number of lanes for leg X3: 2

 ### Vehicles
 We observe the vehicles as they approach the intersection.
 You will receive a list of all approaching vehicles that are within 100 meters of the intersection with the following attributes:

 - Distance_to_stop (m) (Distance to the traffic light)
 - Speed (m/s)
-- Leg (Name of the intersection leg that the vehicle is travelling on)
+- Leg (Name of the intersection leg that the vehicle is traveling on)

 We do not care about the vehicles leaving the intersection.
 Thus, if a vehicle crosses the traffic light, it disappears.